Henry-Os/Texas-GeorgiaAg-NASA-Develop-/README.md

     - `xarray`

 ## Parameters
-Describe any steps needed for the script to run.
-It will help to specify which line in the code will need to be changed by the user based on their needs.
+The code needs to be run in the following groupings, but within each group the order of the scripts does not matter:

+#### A. Extraction Scripts
-1. step 1
+1. get_CottonQualityData.ipynb
+2.

+#### B. Processing/Cleaning Scripts
+1. Wind Speed Processing.r
-2. step 2
+2. SMAP Processing.r
-3. include examples
+3. GDD Processing.r
+4. Cotton Quality Processing.r
+5.

+#### C. Analysis Scripts
+1.
+2.

 ## Assumptions, Limitations, & Errors
-This is where limitations of the theory, model, science, etc should be briefly documented.
-If the tools only work for a specific scenario, say so.
+(This is where limitations of the theory, model, science, etc should be briefly documented.
+If the tools only work for a specific scenario, say so.)

 ## Support
-Tell people where they can go to for help.
-Provide links to relevant documentation, chat rooms, email addresses, tutorials, etc.
+(Tell people where they can go to for help.
+Provide links to relevant documentation, chat rooms, email addresses, tutorials, etc.)

 ## Acknowledgments
-Include acknowledgments of who helped develop the code.
-- Name (Institution)
+-Manh-Hung Le (Hydrological Sciences Laboratory, NASA Goddard Space Flight Center)